Division of Engineering Leadership and Professional Practice

 The DELPP staff is committed to serving all engineering undergraduate and graduate students.
 We work closely with students, faculty, staff, and off-campus organizational representatives to deliver experiences designed to promote excellence in engineering education.

 The mission of the Division of Engineering Leadership and Professional Practice is to support, through teaching and educational research, the Case School of Engineering's educational programs, student programs, and outreach activities at all academic levels: PreK-12, undergraduate, graduate, and continuing education.

 The activities supported by DELPP include optional academic programs that enhance the engineering curriculum, such as Cooperative Education and the Dual Degree undergraduate programs, as well as global programs, leadership exposure and opportunities, and professional practice.

-Undergraduate Cooperative Education is an academic program that enables students to alternate classroom studies with career based experiences in industry.
+Undergraduate Cooperative Education is an academic program that enables students to alternate classroom studies with career-based experiences in industry.
 It is a learning experience designed to integrate classroom theory with practical experience and professional development.
 Co-op is a paid full-time work experience designed to maximize the student’s education.
-Co-op assignments are typically for two seven-month periods, each period consisting of a summer and a contiguous spring or fall semester.
-Co-op is available to students who have completed 4-5 semesters of coursework, in good academic standing, registered as a full-time student, and pursuing a degree in engineering, engineering physics, or physics.
+Co-op assignments are typically for a seven-month period consisting of a summer and a contiguous spring or fall semester.
+Co-op is available to students who have completed 4-5 semesters of coursework, are in good academic standing, registered as a full-time student, and pursuing a degree in engineering, engineering physics, or computer science.
 Registration in this course will serve to maintain full-time student status for the period of time that the student is on a co-op assignment.